 Cart abandonment might be the most frustrating aspect of managing eCommerce sites.
-We’ve all been there–we fill our carts and head to check out only to abandon it.
+We’ve all been there–we fill our online shopping cart and head to check out only to abandon it.
 The question for marketers to answer is, why did we abandon our cart full of products or services?
 When we do this, the marketing dollars that brought us to the site & encouraged us to put items in our cart to go to waste.
-This blog will take a look at the reasons why shoppers abandon their carts and offer cart abandonment strategies to reverse this issue.
+This blog will take a look at the reasons why shoppers abandon their carts and offer shopping cart abandonment strategies to reverse this issue.

 According to Statista, 88.05% of online shopping orders were abandoned in March of 2020 .
 Can you imagine if in-person shopping had the same abandonment rates?!
 We’d see empty shopping carts full of products all over brick-and-mortar stores.
 Online shopping has a much higher probability of cart abandonment during checkout, and this is because of poor user experience.

 One issue marketers have is treating the checkout process separately from the buying journey.
-These are not two separate processes, if they are treated like that, then the buying experience will never feel like a truly optimized experience.
+These are not two separate processes, if they are treated like that, then the online shopping experience will never feel like a truly optimized experience.
 How do you optimize the checkout process and have it seamlessly fit into your buying experience?
-The following are cart abandonment strategies for you to implement on your eCommerce site.
+The following are shopping cart abandonment strategies for you to implement on your eCommerce site.

 Simplify your checkout process: